ronilaukkarinen/md-wysiwyg-editor/README.md

 * Automatic conversion of typed markdown syntax into rich-text formatting in rich-text editing mode.
 For example, typing `# Header title` will make an H1 header and typing `This text is bold` will give bolded text.
 In addition to markdown syntax, certain strings will convert to special characters (namely `--` to en dash and `---` to em dash).
 See [pattern-conversions.md](docs/pattern-conversions.md) for a list of conversions.
 * Extensive keyboard shortcuts.
 See [keyboard-shortcuts.md](docs/keyboard-shortcuts.md) for a list.
 * Works offline when installed as a PWA.
-* Works on mobile and installable as an app (via add to homescreen).
+* Works on mobile and installable on mobile as an app (via add to homescreen).
 * Light and dark modes.
 * Option to switch between HTML-to-markdown conversion engines ([Turndown](https://github.com/domchristie/turndown) and [Showdown](https://github.com/showdownjs/showdown)).
 The Turndown engine generally seems to produce better output and is set to default.
 Some plugins for additional markdown syntax (e.g., headerless tables) are included with the engines.
 * Option to switch between markdown-to-HTML conversion engines ([markdown-it](https://github.com/markdown-it/markdown-it) and [Showdown](https://github.com/showdownjs/showdown)).
 Some plugins for additional markdown syntax (e.g., headerless tables) are included with the engines.